Limnoria/Limnoria-doc/use/httpserver.rst

 have a Web interface, and a link to them.
 Each plugin has one or more subdirectories of its own.

-You may also want to run Apache httpd or Nginx in front of Supybot's HTTP server, if you want to use subdomains or load balancing.
+You may also want to run Apache httpd or Nginx in front of Limnoria's HTTP server, if you want to use subdomains or load balancing.

 Here is an example of Apache httpd configuration (I didn't test it